 Starting Linux Screen

-Screen can be started with simple screen command like below.
-This will create new shell same as default shell.
+The screen can be started with a simple screen command like below.
+This will create a new shell same as default shell.

 After issuing screen command we will see a notice about shell we will start like below.
 This page provides summary information about screen shell where we look more details later this post.

-This is a screen shell which is the same as bash shell
+This is a screen shell which is the same as the bash shell.

 Check If Screen Whether Running